HB021/IT-Capstone/README.md

   Then I created a column Enrollment Year, Graduation Year, Dropout Year, and Ethnicity.
 The values for thesehave been filled using the statistics given in the links below: https://nscresearchcenter.org/stay-informed/?gad_source=1&gclid=Cj0KCQjwqdqvBhCPARIsANrmZhP1AXzynXaJQIne75yupaH8g9G-kB11tOMv-JS1GHuxaeeI-zFMWHUaAsjnEALw_wcB https://en.wikipedia.org/wiki/Race_and_ethnicity_in_the_United_States

+  Then, I generated another column with the title "Work Status".
+The distribution given in the data is distributed such that the status is divided as 5% for "full-time," 45% for "part-time," and 50% for "no work."

 Characterizing SAT scores:  https://www.kaptest.com/study/sat/whats-a-good-sat-score/#:~:text=What%20Is%20a%20Good%20SAT%20Score%3F%20%282023-2024%29%201,is%20the%20maximum%20score%20of%201600.%20More%20items
   Three categories:  Below average (0) : Less than 1028 (according to the average scores of 2023),  Above average (1): 1028-1600